awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.NET.md

 Modify the values of the following variables as needed:
 + `server` – The endpoint of the DB instance that you want to access
 + `user` – The database account that you want to access
-+ `password` – The password for the specified user
 + `database` – The database that you want to access
 + `port` – The port number used for connecting to your DB instance
 + `SslMode` – The SSL mode to use